Lithium's feast-or-famine future keeps EV makers guessing

-LONDON (BLOOMBERG) - Lithium's vital role in electric vehicle (EV) batteries means automakers, miners and investors are racing to figure out how much supply the world will need in the coming years - and also how much it is going to get.
+LONDON • Lithium's vital role in electric vehicle (EV) batteries means carmakers, miners and investors are racing to figure out how much supply the world will need in the coming years - and also how much it is going to get.

 The problem is the predictions vary wildly.
 The metal's price has surged fivefold in the past year, reflecting mounting worries about availability.